ibm-cloud-architecture/refarch-kc/README.md

 ## Define microservice scopes

-As presented in [in the note about event driven microservice patterns](https://github.com/ibm-cloud-architecture/refarch-eda/blob/master/docs/evt-microservices/README.md#understanding-event-driven-microservice-patterns), we are using a set of event-drivent design patterns to develop this solution.
+As presented in [the note about event driven microservice patterns](https://github.com/ibm-cloud-architecture/refarch-eda/blob/master/docs/evt-microservices/README.md#understanding-event-driven-microservice-patterns), we are using a set of event-drivent design patterns to develop this solution.
 One of them is the **sub domain decomposition**.
 From the analysis output we have the aggregates, actors and data that are helping us to extract a set of subdomains.
 The figure below summarizes those aggregates:

 #### Figure illustrating organization of shipment handling as microservices